OpenMDAO/OpenMDAO-Framework/docs/concurrent.rst

 server, invoke ``execute_command()`` on the server, and then retrieve any output files.

-During CaseIteratorDriver or DOEdriver execution a resource allocation is performed for each case to be evaluated (unless sequential execution is specified).
+During CaseIteratorDriver or DOEdriver execution, a resource allocation is performed for each case to be evaluated (unless sequential execution is specified).
 Once the server is allocated, the sub-model egg is loaded into the server, input variables are set, the model is run, and outputs are retrieved.